 Take your time to filter the emotional factor out and focus on the voice of your rationale.
 Finally, when you accept a point of view, be concise and firm about it, but keep a little skepticism at the back of your head.
 Simply put, always consider that everything you hear from others or think for yourself can be wrong, or at least partially wrong.

 If you want to improve your thinking and be more analytical of yourself, instead of making rushed decisions, How to Think More Effectively is the book for you.
 The author gives practical advice on how to use your negative feelings for a positive return, how to set goals, and structure your life starting with your thoughts.
-Rather than turning their book into an emotional, catchy, and motivational speech, The School of Life likes to play on the rational side of things and deliver practical advice.
+The School of Life always delivers!

-Who would I recommend the How to Think More Effectively summary to?
+Who would I recommend our How to Think More Effectively summary to?

-The 23-year-old psychology student who is passionate about cognitive processes, the 30-year-old who feels stuck in the mundane and wants to learn how to make better decisions in life, or the 49-year-old manager who wants to be on top of their thinking game and be able to give useful advice on this topic to their team.
+The 23-year-old psychology student who is passionate about cognitive processes, the 30-year-old who feels stuck in the mundane and wants to learn how to make better decisions in life, and anyone who wants to be on top of their thinking game.